-Willard Brown was the Director of Housing and Environmental Programs at Delridge Neighborhoods Development Association (DNDA), where he worked for over 30 years as a key employee and served as Property Management Administrator for Redevelopment at Seattle Housing Authority.
+Willard Brown served as the Director of Housing and Environmental Programs at Delridge Neighborhoods Development Association (DNDA), where he worked for 6 years after retiring from Seattle Housing Authority (SHA), where he worked for just over 34 years.
+Willard was a key employee and for the last ten years at SHA, served as Property Management Administrator for Redevelopment.
 He has served on the Advisory Council for African American Elders and currently serves on the Board of the Equitable Development Initiative (EDI) as he continues to fight for investments in Delridge’s infrastructure.
 Though Willard is retired from the DNDA, he continues to support environmental projects within the Delridge community and Longfellow Creek watershed and has been championing the restoration and protection of the Delridge wetland and Roxhill Bog.
 He is working closely with community members, local governments, and organizations to gain their support for these projects, increase community awareness of the environmental importance of the wetlands within the watershed, and significantly reduce area flooding and stormwater pollution entering Longfellow Creek.
-Willard is also actively involved in updating the 2035 Delridge Neighborhood Plan, is a member of the Board of Directors of the Seattle Green Spaces Coalition, and has worked closely with City Council members to gain support for community-based organizations being able to own surplus properties and re-purpose them for community benefit.
+Willard is also actively involved in updating the 2035 Delridge Neighborhood Plan, is a Emeritus member of the Board of Directors of the Seattle Green Spaces Coalition, and has worked closely with City Council members to gain support for community-based organizations being able to own surplus properties and re-purpose them for community benefit.

 BJ Cummings manages community engagement for the University of Washington’s Superfund Research Program and EDGE Center (Interdisciplinary Center for Exposures, Diseases, Genomics and Environment).
 She has worked in the environmental field in Seattle for 25 years, serving as the director of Sustainable Seattle, Duwamish River Cleanup Coalition, and Puget Soundkeeper Alliance.
 She is author of The River That Made Seattle: A Natural and Human History of the Duwamish, and has been awarded the River Network’s national River Hero award for her work leading community-based cleanup and restoration of the Duwamish River.